[This article was originally published in October 2019 and has been revised and expanded.]

 "There are a few different ways you can sell a refrigerator for scrap.
 The least profitable way is to scrap the refrigerator as a whole unit, in which case you would get a per-pound price for scrap metal.
 The scrap yards we contacted quoted refrigerator prices around $15 to $30 per unit, depending on the size and weight of the refrigerator."

-The other approach is to dismantle some of your old non-working refrigerator yourself and sell the compressor separately from the bulk of the appliance.
+The other approach is to dismantle most of your old non-working refrigerator yourself and sell the compressor separately from the bulk of the appliance.
 This can net you more cash but still involves loading and hauling it to the dealer, not to mention dismantling it.

-The easiest approach to getting rid of your old, non-working refrigerator is to have someone else come and take it away for you.
+Of course, while it is certainly possible for some people to manage this task themselves, the easiest approach to getting rid of your old, non-working refrigerator is to have someone else come and take it away for you.

 Need to Schedule a Non-Working Refrigerator Pick-Up?

 Junk King provides an efficient, safe, and eco-friendly old appliance removal service.
 With Junk King you don’t have to worry about the pickup or disposal of your non-working refrigerator.
 And because our priority is preserving the environment, we will make sure that your old refrigerator ends up in the right place, whether that’s a local charity, or a recycling facility.
 So contact us for all your appliance disposal needs.